 #1: Great Public Transport

-In many rural areas, it’s common sense that you take the bus because there are no roads for cars.
-For foreigners moving here, it’s wise to get a car as soon as possible so that you don’t have to rely on public transport.
-This will not be an issue if you rent an apartment and live in the central valley of San Jose.
+In many rural areas, taking the bus is common sense.
+However, for foreigners moving here, it’s wise to get a car as soon as possible so that you don’t have to rely on public transport.
+This will not be an issue if you live in the central valley.

 However, if you plan to move to a rural area and need public transport, then you should either buy a car or expect delays due to road closures due to landslides